Leah Kleschna (film)

-Leah Kleschna is a lost 1913 American silent film directed by J. Searle Dawley and starring Carlotta Nillson, a Swedish stage actress.
+Leah Kleschna is a lost 1913 American silent drama film directed by J. Searle Dawley and starring Carlotta Nillson, a Swedish stage actress.
 It was produced by Daniel Frohman and Adolph Zukor under the banner of his newly formed Famous Players Film Company.
 The film is based on a 1904 play Leah Kleschna by C. M. S. McLellan that starred Mrs. Fiske on Broadway.

 This film was remade in 1924 by Paramount as The Moral Sinner.